lpod/lpod-python/doc/level1-fields-and-forms.rst

 Common field properties and methods
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A text field may be created with an optional ``fixed`` boolean parameter, that
+Some fields may be created with an optional ``fixed`` boolean parameter, that
 is ``false`` by default but, if ``true``, means that the content of the field
 should not be automatically updated by the editing applications.
 For example,
 a ``date`` field, that is (by default) automatically set to the current date by